Software Installation

 -

-Install python3 (it is already installed in ubuntu 20.04).
+Install python3 (it is already installed in Ubuntu 20.04).
 Follow the instructions found here: Installing Python3.

 -

-Install PIP tool (if not already installed):
+Install PIP tool (if not already installed): sudo apt install python-3-pip

 -

-If you receive an error in WSL2 involving "externally-managed-environment", then you may need to enable a virtual environment (venv) to install pymodbus.
-Typically you will needcd $HOME pip install pymodbus==3.6.2
+Install pymodbus python package.
+Run the following commands: If you receive an error in WSL2 involving "externally-managed-environment", you may need to enable a virtual environment (venv) to install pymodbus.
+Typically you needcd $HOME pip install pymodbus==3.6.2sudo apt install python3-venv && python3 -m venv .venv && source .venv/bin/activate && pip install pymodbus==3.6.2.
+Thereafter, each time you run the python application, you need tosource .venv/bin/activate.

 Installing Git